Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

    :align: center
    :target: ../../_images/Cases/bricklet_dual_relay_case_1000.jpg

-The case of the Dual Relay Bricklet is delieverd including cable ties for a cable relief and WAGO connecting clamps to join wires.
+The case of the Dual Relay Bricklet is delivered including cable ties for a cable relief and WAGO connecting clamps to join wires.
 The case is big enough to accommodate the cable relief as well as the WAGO clamps.